nanoframework/nanoFramework.Hosting/README.md

 }
 ```

-The extention can then be registered like this:
+The extension can then be registered like this:

 ```csharp
 public static IHostBuilder CreateHostBuilder() =>